Artaxerxes III: Sidon campaign of Artaxerxes

 After this, Artaxerxes personally led an army of 330,000 men against Sidon.
 Artaxerxes's army comprised 300,000 foot soldiers, 30,000 cavalry, 300 triremes, and 500 transports or provision ships.
 After gathering this army, he sought assistance from the Greeks.
 Though refused aid by Athens and Sparta, he succeeded in obtaining a thousand Theban heavy-armed hoplites under Lacrates, three thousand Argives under Nicostratus, and six thousand Æolians, Ionians, and Dorians from the Greek cities of Anatolia.
 This Greek support was numerically small, amounting to no more than 10,000 men, but it formed, together with the Greek mercenaries from Egypt who went over to him afterwards, the force on which he placed his chief reliance, and to which the ultimate success of his expedition was mainly due.

 The approach of Artaxerxes sufficiently weakened the resolution of Tennes that he endeavoured to purchase his own pardon by delivering up 100 principal citizens of Sidon into the hands of the Persian king, and then admitting Artaxerxes within the defences of the town.
 Artaxerxes had the 100 citizens transfixed with javelins, and when 500 more came out as supplicants to seek his mercy, Artaxerxes consigned them to the same fate.
 Sidon was then burnt to the ground, either by Artaxerxes or by the Sidonian citizens.
 Forty thousand people died in the conflagration.
 Artaxerxes sold the ruins at a high price to speculators, who calculated on reimbursing themselves by the treasures which they hoped to dig out from among the ashes.
-Tennes was later put to death by Artaxerxes.
+Tennes was later put to death by Artaxerxes, who felt he was no longer useful.
 Artaxerxes later sent Jews who supported the revolt to Hyrcania, on the south coast of the Caspian Sea.